 Watching videos together in social Virtual Reality: An experimental study on user’s QoE

-Presented at the IEEE Virtual Reality (January 2019)
+Presented at the IEEE Virtual Reality (March 2019), Osaka, Japan

 In this paper, we describe a user study in which pairs of users watch a video trailer and interact with each other, using two social Virtual Reality (sVR) systems, as well as in a face-to-face condition.
 The sVR systems are: Facebook Spaces, based on puppet-like customized avatars, and a video-based sVR system using photo-realistic virtual user representations.
 We collect subjective and objective data to analyze users’ Quality of Experience (QoE) and compare their interaction in VR to that observed during the real-life scenario.
 Our results show that the experience delivered by the video-based sVR system is comparable with real-life settings, while the puppet-based avatars limit the perceived quality of the interaction.
 Our protocol for QoE assessment is fully documented to allow replication in similar experiments.